 - Optimizing the right pages that will convert them when they visit

-- How to prioritize your backlinks and partnering with other websites that compliment your personas
+- How to prioritize your backlinks and partner with other websites that compliment your personas

-For example, when looking for a car these three personas have different needs even though they may use the same search query:
+For example, when looking for a car, the personas Marco, the retired CEO, Katrina, the mom of four, and James, the home contractor, have different needs even though they may use the same search query:

 Where To Get Started